Javatpoint Logo

 The three major causes of tree damage are deforestation, biotic and abiotic.
 Insects that dig into the tree, deer that rub the bark off the trunk, and fungi that attach themselves to the tree are examples of biotic sources.

 Abiotic factors include lightning, car strikes, and building activity.
-Construction operations can result in a variety of damage causes, such as grade changes that restrict root aeration, spills involving hazardous compounds such as cement or petroleum products, or cutting branches or roots.
+Construction operations can result in various damage causes, such as grade changes that restrict root aeration, spills involving hazardous compounds such as cement or petroleum products, or cutting branches or roots.
 Humans also harm trees at significant levels.

 Trees are analogous to humans; both can withstand significant harm and survive, but even little stress can result in mortality.
 Arborists understand that established trees will not accept any considerable damage to their root systems.
 Despite this, most individuals and construction experts are unaware of how easily a tree may be destroyed.